-- 7.1 A Governor shall not solicit for any person any appointment under the Trust or recommend any person for such appointment but this paragraph of this Standing Order shall not preclude a Governor from giving written testimonial of a candidate's ability, experience or character for submission to the Trust in relation to any appointment. - 7.2 Informal discussions outside appointments panels or committees, whether solicited or unsolicited, should be declared to the panel or committee. - 7.3 Candidates for any staff appointment under the Trust shall, when making such an application, disclose in writing to the Trust whether they are related to any Governor or the holder of any office within the Trust.
-Failure to disclose such a relationship shall disqualify a candidate and, if appointed, render him liable to instant dismissal. - 7.4 The Chairman and every Governor shall disclose to the Chief Executive or his delegated officer any relationship between himself and a candidate of whose candidature that Governor or Officer is aware.
-It shall be the duty of the Chief Executive or his delegated officer to report to the Council of Governors any such disclosure made. - 7.5 On appointment, Members of the Council of Governors should disclose to the Council of Governors whether they are related to any other Member of the Council of Governors or holder of any office in the Trust. - 7.6 Where the relationship to a Member of the Council of Governors of the Trust is disclosed, Standing Order 7 shall apply.
+- 7.1 A Governor shall not solicit for any person any appointment under the Trust or recommend any person for such appointment but this paragraph of this Standing Order shall not preclude a Governor from giving written testimonial of a candidate's ability, experience or character for submission to the Trust in relation to any appointment. - 7.2 Informal discussions outside the Appointment Committee or Nominations Committee, whether solicited or unsolicited, should be declared to the panel or committee. - 7.3 Candidates for any staff appointment under the Trust shall, when making such an application, disclose in writing to the Trust whether they are related to any Governor or the holder of any office within the Trust.
+Failure to disclose such a relationship shall disqualify a candidate and, if appointed, render him or her liable to instant dismissal. - 7.4 The Chair and every Governor shall disclose to the Chief Executive or his or her delegated officer any relationship between himself or herself and a candidate of whose candidature that Governor or Officer is aware.
+It shall be the duty of the Chief Executive or his delegated officer to report to the Council of Governors any such disclosure made.

+- 7.5 On appointment, Members of the Council of Governors should disclose to the Council of Governors whether they are related to any other Member of the Council of Governors or holder of any office in the Trust. - 7.6 Where the relationship to a Member of the Council of Governors of the Trust is disclosed, Standing Order 5 shall apply.